Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient Language Understanding: Experiments

 \subsection{Results and analysis}

-\textbf{Reasoning capability can be effectively transferred to solve problems in low-resource language.} Table~\ref{tab:main_result} presents the performance of models trained with our approach (English-Pivoted CoT Training), compared to other baselines on English and Irish benchmarks.
-Our method demonstrates a strong improvement over the baselines.
-On the Irish version of AIME2024, while all baselines perform poorly, our approach obtains a clear gap of upto 28.33\%, in the case of the r1-distill-Llama-8B baseline.
+\textbf{Reasoning capability can be effectively transferred to low-resource languages.} Table~\ref{tab:main_result} presents the performance of models trained with our approach (English-Pivoted CoT Training) compared to baselines on English and Irish benchmarks.
+Our method demonstrates a strong improvement: on the Irish version of AIME2024, while all baselines perform poorly, our approach obtains a clear gap of upto 28.33\% on r1-distill-Llama-8B baseline.
 More specifically, we achieve accuracies of 35.00\% and 10.00\% when fine-tuned on r1-distill-Llama-8B and DeepHermes-3-Llama-3-8B, respectively, matching performance on the English version.
-On LC2024, which comprises relatively less challenging math problems than AIME2024, although the r1-distill-Llama-8B baseline achieves an acceptable accuracy of 63.64\%, our approach surpasses it by a 10\% margin (73.33\% vs. 63.64\%).
-Further inspection shows that both baseline models generate all chain-of-thoughts and final answers in English, regardless of prompting in which languages.
-This default behavior aligns with the prompting approaches in~\cite{qin-etal-2023-cross,shi2023language}.
+On LC2024, which is relatively less challenging than AIME2024, although r1-distill-Llama-8B achieves an acceptable accuracy of 63.64\%, our approach surpasses it by a 10\% margin (73.33\%).
+Further inspection shows that both baseline models generate all CoTs and final answers in English, regardless of prompting in which languages.
+This default behavior aligns with the English prompting approaches in~\cite{qin-etal-2023-cross,shi2023language}.
 Interestingly, performances on LC2024 (authored by Irish speakers) drops compared to the translated Irish AIME2024 for all baseline approaches.
 We hypothesize the model relies on familiar math notation (same across all languages) to infer the task and then applies English reasoning, whereas interventions such as prompting, CoT fine‑tuning or model merging disrupt this implicit strategy, causing parameter interference in reasoning in an extremely low-resource language.

-Furthermore, the TIES-merging and Layer Swap approaches fail and even unable to correctly answer any of the questions on AIME2024, likely due to significant parameter discrepancies when merging the base model trained on English reasoning tasks with a model trained on general instruction tasks in the low-resource language.
-These differences likely cause interference between subsets of merged parameters.
-Another interesting observation is that Native CoT Training, training entirely in the target language for both the chain-of-thought and final answer improved performance on AIME2024 but degraded it on LC2024 (63.64\% to 37.14\% for r1-distill-Llama-8B), potentially due to reduced reasoning capability when forced to reason in a low-resource language.